OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeTrvprob.rst

 Make sure that when you design your recursive case(s) that they are not doing redundant nodes visit or skipping nodes.
 This can be done by tracing your code on a binary tree and marking the nodes that you have visited after each recursive call.

 ..
-Todo:: Visulization for ineffficent code tracing that does redundant visits.
+Todo:: Visulization for an ineffficent code that does redundant visits.

 ..
-Todo:: Visulization for ineffficent code tracing that skips necessary nodes visits.
+Todo:: Visulization for a tracing of an ineffficent code that skips necessary nodes visits.

 Learning those skills requires a lot of practice to make sure that you are not only getting